WayneKeenan/python-vrzero/README.md

 VR Zero includes:

-- Default input event handling for Keyboard, Mouse, Joypad and the Rift for moving, and altering the view, of the player avatar.
+- Default input event handling for Keyboard, Mouse, Joypad and the Rift for moving and altering the view of the player avatar.
 - Known good HDMI configuration settings for the Oculus Rift DK1 and DK2.
 - An OpenHMD Debian package, OpenHMD is used to read the rotational sensor reading from the Rift.
 - Python bindings for the native OpenHMD library with supporting udev config for non-root access to USB device